percona/everest-doc/docs/install/installEverest.md

             ```
         To gain a deeper understanding of how to install different operators in various namespaces, refer to the [configure multiple namespaces](../use/multi-namespaces.md#configure-multiple-namespaces) section.

+        !!! note
             * If you do not specify a namespace, the `everest` namespace gets provisioned by default.
             * You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.

             ??? example "Example"
                 ```
                 everestctl install --skip-db-namespace
                 ```

 3. Update the password for the `admin` user: